top of page

 Laugh not with him, lest thou have sorrow with him, and lest thou gnash thy teeth in the end.

-• (If we do not raise our children right by overlooking their bad behavior, we will sorrow in our life, and gnash our teeth on judgment day because we will perish for not raising them in the ways of Alahayim.)
+• If we do not raise our children right by overlooking their bad behavior, we will sorrow in our life, and gnash our teeth on judgment day because we will receive a just reward for not raising them in the ways of Alahayim while we had the opportunity to do so in this life.

 Sir 30:12